flipboxfactory/saml-sp/docs/configure/events.md

             $groups[$group->id] = $group;
         }

+        // Note: this is just an example but you can use your own logic here to
+        // add users to groups as needed.

-        // Determine if admin, return if not if (!
+        // Custom/project logic to check if admin, if not, return (don't continue
+        // and add the user to the groups if (!
 MyUserHelper::isAdminUser($user, $response)){
             return;
         }

-        // Get default group by handle
+        // Get group by handle
         $group = \Craft::$app->getUserGroups()->getGroupByHandle('myAdminGroup');

         // Add it to the group array